Pennsylvania Oversize / Overweight Trucking Permits Rules and Requirement

 Yes, Pennsylvania requires trip permits for vehicles that are not registered under the International Registration Plan (IRP) but wish to operate temporarily within the state.
 Trip permits allow legal travel for a specific time and distance without obtaining full registration.

-Applications for Pennsylvania oversize permits can be submitted online via our website chicagopermit.net or by calling us at 630-222-5770
+Applications for Pennsylvania oversize permits can be submitted online via our website comparetransportll.com or by calling us at 630-222-5770

 The cost of an overweight permit in Pennsylvania depends on the vehicle’s weight and configuration.
 Generally, overweight permits start around $35, but additional fees apply based on the weight exceeding legal limits and the distance traveled.